 I take all these headings and expand upon them.

-You want the film treatment to be similar to watching the movie.
+You want the experience of reading this to be similar to that of watching the movie.
 It should have all the eventual favorite scenes that will be a blast to write.

 It should take you through all the big emotions.

-Let’s look at two successful writers and see what they have to offer on the subject of film treatments.
+Let’s look at two successful writers and see what they have to offer on the subject,

 Even the greats write treatments for their projects.
-So I figured it would help to include some script treatment examples by the pros.
+So I figured it would help to include some examples by the pros.